 Technically, some have onsite parking, and some don't.
 But in reality, even those that don't either offer valet parking or can suggest parking garages or lots nearby.

-But . . . if you bring a car, you'll pay dearly for parking in most hotels.
+But . . . if you bring a car, you will pay dearly for parking in most city hotels.
 Daily parking rates of $50 and more are not unusual.

 If at all possible, leave your car at home and save money.
 Boston is compact and has an extensive public transportation system, so you don't need a car in the city.
 Plus, parking here is a nightmare if you're not used to it . . . streets are narrow, signs are confusing or non-existent, and parking, as you've already seen, costs a lot of money.

 If you want to visit places outside of the city, you can easily rent a car just for the time when you actually need one.
 Depending on the length of your visit, this may be much cheaper than paying for Boston parking garages.

 If you absolutely have to have a car and don't want to pay high fees, check out our tip about overnight parking (and other options) at Boston Common Garage.

 Q - How much should I expect to pay?